Everyday life during chemotherapy

 Try and restrict your activities.
 Ask your family or friends to help with chores if possible.
 Have your shopping delivered if you can.
 Arrange help with looking after the children on chemotherapy days and for a couple of days afterwards.
 Your health visitor may be able to help with arranging childminding or nursery places.

 If you have to look after children, try and get them to do something relatively quiet that you can join in with or encourage from the sofa!
-Drawing you a picture, playing a card game or board game, watching videos together or cheering them on with their video games will all keep them busy without you having to do too much.
+Drawing you a picture, playing a card game or board game, watching films or TV together or cheering them on with their console games will all keep them busy without you having to do too much.

 Don't fight your tiredness.
 Take time to rest.
 If you have a job, see if you can reduce your hours during your treatment.
 If you are having trouble sleeping, your GP may be able to give some mild sleeping pills.